Seal Conservation + Rescue

 As the disease status is unknown, all seals are kept separate in the hospital pens.
 The pens are behind one-way glass to ensure the seals are not disturbed, but visitors can enjoy watching the pups develop and grown over the period of their rehabilitation at Exploris.

-Seal pups are bottled fed a blended mixture of rehydration fluid, herring fillets, salmon oil, antibiotics and vitamins 3/4 times a day, depending on their age and size.
+Seal pups are bottle fed a blended mixture of rehydration fluid, herring fillets, salmon oil, antibiotics and vitamins 3/4 times a day, depending on their age and size.

 Assisted Fish Feeding